UBC-MDS/pokemon-type-predictor/README.md

 Data analysis project created in part of requirements for DSCI 522 (Data Science Workflows); a course in the Master of Data Science program at the University of British Columbia.
+All members of this project abided by a [code of conduct](CODE_OF_CONDUCT.md).

 ## About

 In this project, we attempt to classify a Pokemon's type (of which there are 18 possible types) based on the other stats (such as attack, defense, etc.) that it has.
-We chose $k$-Nearest Neighbours ($k$-NN) and Support Vector Classifier (SVC) algorithms for our models since they naturally support multi-class classifications, without having to use 'One-vs-One' or 'One-vs-Rest' methods.
+We chose k-Nearest Neighbours (k-NN) and Support Vector Classifier (SVC) algorithms for our models since they naturally support multi-class classifications, without having to use 'One-vs-One' or 'One-vs-Rest' methods.
 We use accuracy as the metric to score our models since there is no detriment to false positives or negatives, but we do want to know how many of the unknown Pokemon will be predicted correctly.
-On the unseen test data, the $k$ -NN model predicted 60% of the new Pokemon correctly while the SVC model predicted 67% correctly.
+On the unseen test data, the k -NN model predicted 60% of the new Pokemon correctly while the SVC model predicted 67% correctly.
 Since these are not very accurate results, we recommend trying different estimators to fill up that Pokedex!